 You won’t find happiness in a diet or in a leaner physique.
 Everything you need is inside you, right this moment; all you need to do is harness it.

-Next time you feel the urge to say something negative to yourself, replace it with compassion.
-I can’t eat that becomes I choose not to eat that.
+If you can’t say something nice to yourself, then don’t say anything at all.
+Or better yet, next time you feel the urge to say something negative to yourself, replace it with compassion.
 Diminishing comments about your body get replaced with compliments.
 You’ll simply train yourself to speak kindly, one word at a time.
 This is compassion practice, and it must happen daily and intentionally.
 You’ll stop the negative thoughts as they arise, choosing instead to fill your heart with love.

 With practice, self-loathing is replaced with self-love.

 A message from GGS…

 From the time we’re little girls, we’re not only taught that our looks determine our worth, we’re constantly reminded that no matter how hard we try (at anything), we’re never quite good enough.

 It’s no wonder we struggle to feel confident in so many areas of our lives—our bodies, our relationships, our intelligence, our contributions to the world.
 It’s frustrating and stifling to feel like your voice doesn’t matter, like you don’t measure up to arbitrary and ever-changing standards, or like everyone else’s preferences and needs come before yours.

 What if you could feel confident in every way?
 What if, instead of wondering how it would feel to be good, worthy, and deserving enough… you already knew?
 What if you truly believed that losing a few more pounds or squeezing into a smaller size dress had nothing to do with how amazing, powerful, and valuable you are?